 - Reason for the request (explained in a letter or form provided on site)

 The standard fee for visa extension is 4,000 yen.
-Make sure to bring the amount in cash, as cards may not be accepted at some immigration offices.
+Make sure to bring the amount in cash, as cards may not be accepted at some immigration branches.

-During one of my trips to Japan, I faced two incidents related to flight cancellations that taught me many lessons about travel unforeseen events.
+During one of my trips to Japan, I faced two incidents related to missing flights that taught me many lessons about travel unforeseen events.

-In the first case, during a trip from Sapporo to Osaka, a train delay caused by a fallen signal made me miss a domestic flight.
-Despite acting quickly, checking in online and looking for alternatives like buses, I arrived at the airport too late and discovered that early check-in has its downsides.
+In the first case, during a trip from Sapporo to Osaka, a train delay caused by a signal failure made me miss a domestic flight.
+Despite acting quickly, checking in online, and looking for alternatives like buses, I arrived at the airport too late and discovered that checking in early has its downsides.

-The attempts to reschedule the flight with more affordable airlines were frustrating, but thanks to a special discount, I was able to get a new ticket that cost 48,000 for 15,000 yen on ANA, avoiding an even greater loss.
+Attempts to rebook the flight with more affordable airlines were frustrating, but thanks to a special discount, I managed to get a new ticket that cost 48,000 for 15,000 yen on ANA, avoiding an even greater loss.

-The second incident happened on the way back to Brazil, when I confused the flight time.
+The second incident occurred on my return to Brazil when I confused the flight time.
 I missed the flight and, to make matters worse, it was a holiday in Brazil, making communication with the airline difficult.
-With no cash available for withdrawal due to the weekly limit, I had to turn to friends like Coelho in Japan for help, and I had to go through some hassle at immigration.
+Without available cash due to the weekly limit, I had to rely on the help of friends like Coelho in Japan and went through hardships at immigration.
 This period was stressful, but it also marked moments of solidarity, like the help from a friend who sent me meal coupons directly on Line.

 Despite the losses and difficulties, these experiences were valuable and taught me to plan better, consider unforeseen events, and rely on the help of people I met along the way.